 It’s probably a little of both.

 The way your dog views what’s on the TV (or computer) screen is slightly different than how you see it.

-On the left (below), is a regular image.
-And on the right, is how a dog would see that same image.
+On the left (below) is a regular image.
+And on the right is how a dog would see that same image.

 Also, your dog can definitely recognize if there’s another dog in the program that you’re watching.
 According to a 2013 study published in Animal Cognition, dogs are able to visually recognize other dogs.
-Even using images of different dog breeds didn’t fool the dogs in the study, as they were still able to identify images of their own species despite the breed.
+Even using images of different dog breeds didn’t fool the subjects in the study, as they were still able to identify images of their own species despite the breed.

 However, if your TV is constantly on, your dog is likely to become desensitized to it.
-Whether or not your dog enjoys watching the TV or seems interested in it probably has more to do with his personality and breed traits than what’s on the TV.
+Whether or not your dog enjoys watching the TV or seems interested in it probably has more to do with their personality and breed traits than what’s on the TV.
 For example, Terriers, who were bred to hunt vermin, may respond to movements on the screen or squeaky noises.
-On the other hand, a Bloodhound, known for his scent-trailing abilities, may not be interested in what’s on the TV because there’s no odor.
+On the other hand, a Bloodhound, known for scent-trailing abilities, may not be interested in what’s on the TV because there’s no odor.